Frequently Asked Questions

 Evergreen does not charge nor collect the convenience fee.
 Evergreen contracted with a third party processor which will charge a 2.75% fee for this service.
 They accept Visa, American Express, Discover and MasterCard credit cards.
 Please note that a no-cost, secure electronic check payment option is available and requires you to enter your bank routing number and your checking or savings account number.

-You will NOT be automatically disenrolled (dropped) from your classes for non-payment; you must drop your classes online if you choose not to attend.
-If payment in full is not made by the tuition deadline (fifth calendar day of each quarter), a fifty-dollar ($50.00) late payment fee will be assessed on your account and a one-percent (1%) monthly interest fee will be charged on account balances 30 days past-due.
-Additionally, a seventy-five dollar ($75) late payment fee will be assessed on the 30th calendar day if tuition and fees remain unpaid.
+NO, you will NOT be automatically disenrolled (dropped) from your classes for non-payment; you must drop your classes online if you choose not to attend.
+If payment in full is not made by the quarterly tuition deadline a $50.00 late payment fee will be assessed on your account and a one-percent (1%) monthly interest fee will be charged on account balances 30 days past-due.
+Additionally, $75.00 late payment fee will be assessed to students with unpaid tuition on the 30th calendar day of each quarter.

 In accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), account and billing information will only be mailed or discussed with the student.
 However, students can sign a Release of Information.

 Evergreen does not generate paper invoices for student account charges.
 Email messages are sent to the students' preferred email address around the 5th of each month to notify them of charges or credits on their accounts.
-To view the electronic billing statement, log on to my.evergreen.edu and follow these links:
+To view the electronic billing statement on my.evergreen.edu log on and follow these links:

 - Student Financial Services